-Six hip flexor muscles are in your body.
-The most important are the iliopsoas, which are two muscles, the psoas major and iliacus, and are situated deep in the abdomen and the rectus femoris, part of the quadriceps muscles on the thigh.
-Tightening the hip flexors bends the hip in the front.
-When the hip flexors lock up or lose strength so that you can't bend your hip, you might have an injury to those muscles or the hip joint.
+You have six hip flexor muscles that work to bend your hip in the front.
+The most important are the iliopsoas, which consist of two muscles, the psoas major and iliacus, that are situated deep in the abdomen and the rectus femoris, part of the quadriceps muscles on the thigh.
+If the hip flexors lock up or lose strength, you might have an injury to those muscles or the hip joint.

 Several conditions including snapping hip syndrome, a hip flexor strain or a labral tear may cause your hip to lock up or give out.
 Consult your doctor if you experience pain, weakness or locking up in the hip.

 Hip Flexor Strain

 A hip flexor strain, when the muscles are torn or stretched, is an injury that may occur with sudden movements in the hip.
 This could include jumping, running and changing direction quickly or kicking.

 Video of the Day